 Huntsville Alabama Attractions for Coffee & Tea Lovers

-There’s a Downtown Coffee Trail where you can get a cool new mug if you stop by the 7 participating outlets.
+There’s a Downtown Coffee Trail where you can get a cool new mug if you stop by the participating cafes.

 I was completely in love with the Cuban Coffee (expresso with condensed milk) at Honest Coffee Roasters.
 A close second in my heart is the Olde Towne Coffee Shop which can do an expresso with cinnamon and brown sugar.